md2conf/md2conf/README.md

 - Idempotence confluence client.
 Avoid limitation of Confluence REST API, that create a new version of a page on every update.
 - Support cross-page links between markdown pages, inline images, etc.
-- Dump Confluence pages and convert to local markdown files (experimental feature with initial support)
+- Dump Confluence pages and convert to local markdown files keeping links to images and links between pages in local markdown files.
+This is unique feature among similar tools.
 - Extensible by design

 This toolset designed to support "docs-as-code" approach to use markdown